NSARE Ltd was established with wide railway industry support to help tackle current and future skills needs within the railway engineering industry.

 NSARE doesn’t deliver training — we work with employers to understand their skills needs, with training providers to ensure they are delivering what the industry needs and with other stakeholders, such as sector skills bodies and Government, to make sure that the industry has the right qualifications to support its vision.

-Our Board is made up of a number of senior railway engineering employer and stakeholder representatives.
+Our pan-industry Board is made up of a number of senior railway engineering employer and stakeholder representatives of Directors.
+The Board is chaired by Chris Fenton, CEO of RSSB.

 Our key activities include: